navcoin/navcoin-org/content/notices/2019-09-12-navcoin-core-purple-zebra.md

 notice_categories:
   - General Notices
 ---
 Purple Zebra is the culmination of the last few months of work on NavCoin Core and includes 40 closed pull requests, many new features and important security updates & stability fixes.
-It is recommended that you upgrade to Purple Zebra immediately, especially if you are staking.
+Due to the security patches, upgrading to Purple Zebra should be considered mandatory and performed as soon as possible, especially if you are staking.
 <!--more-->